Xolo Maridueña: Career

 Maridueña has said of his role as Blue Beetle (the first Latino superhero character to feature in a live-action film) "The only thing that is on my mind right now is just the fact that he's Latino.
 I have so much pride in getting to be a part of this project...
 I think it's so important, and I don’t want to stand on the soapbox for too long but representation is so important."

 On August 18, 2023, Maridueña released his debut single, "On My Way" (featuring singer Adriana Padilla).
 In December 2023, he was cast in the film Killing Castro.

 Maridueña appeared in a commercial for Taco Bell in September 2024 and an episode of J Balvin's docuseries A Great Day With J Balvin in October 2024.
-He voiced the role of Brainy Smurf in the 2025 animated film Smurfs.
+He voiced the role of Brainy Smurf in the 2025 animated film Smurfs, joining stars such as Rihanna and James Corden.
 Maridueña stars in Dog Years, an upcoming indie romance by Mary Bronaugh.
 In July 2025, Maridueña joined the cast of Practical Magic 2.
 In November 2025, he was announced for the role of Portgas D. Ace in the Netflix series One Piece.

 Personal life

-He practices the religion Ifá.
+Maridueña practices the religion Ifá.
 He was previously in a relationship with his Cobra Kai co-star Hannah Kepple, from 2019 to 2022.